run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/change/use/register-change.md

 1. Access the main menu Processes > Change Management > Change;
 2. Click on "Options" and then on "Register";
 3. Complete the fields available in the areas of: requester and change (including selecting the portfolio you want);
+4. Indicate the Impact, Urgency and Importance to give the problem prioritization;
-4. It's also necessary to indicate the preliminary information of "planning", "reversion plan" and "review and closure".
+5. It's also necessary to indicate the preliminary information of "planning", "reversion plan" and "review and closure".

     !!!
 Abstract "NOTE"

         It's mandatory to schedule the important phases of the change by clicking on the "Planning" area and then "Other information".

+    !!!
+Warning "IMPORTANT"

+        In all phases:
+           - Planning,
+           - Reversion Plan and
+           - Review and closure

+        In the tabs
+           Documents   - Knowledge can be referenced with texts, links, images, videos and others Attachments - It's possible to attach any documents Notes       - It's Free Text and can be used to reference texts or links

 5. Click on "Options" and then on "Save”;